Cranberry Goat Cheese-Stuffed Chicken Breast with Sage Demi-Glace

 Start the Brussels Sprouts

-Place shallot, Brussels sprouts, and garlic on prepared baking sheet and toss with 2 tsp. olive oil, seasoning blend, ¼ tsp. salt, and a pinch of pepper.
-Massage oil and seasoning into vegetables.
+Place shallot, Brussels sprouts, and garlic on prepared baking sheet and toss with 2 tsp. olive oil, seasoning blend, 1/4 tsp. salt, and a pinch of pepper.
+Massage oil, salt, pepper, and seasoning into vegetables.

 Prepare the Chicken

-Pat chicken breasts dry.
-Place chicken on a cutting board and cover with plastic wrap.
-Use a heavy object to pound to an even ¼" thickness.
+Pat chicken dry.
+Place on a clean cutting board and cover with plastic wrap.
 You may also use a gallon bag for easier clean-up.
+Use a heavy object to pound to an even 1/4" thickness.

 Roast Chicken and Finish Brussels Sprouts